Tips for Establishing a Credit Policy That Works

 5. How are collections handled?

-Disputes and collections can be considered the dark side of trade credit.
+The collections process for non-paying customers can be considered the dark side of trade credit.
 Most credit professionals would love never having to hound a customer for payment.
-However, when the agreement to pay is not honored, even unintentionally, collections procedures must come into play.
+However, when the agreement to pay is not honored, even unintentionally, the collections process must come into play.
 What consequences does your company want to enforce for breach of contract?

 6. What are your terms of sale?